What are dental cleanings?

 - Oral hygiene instructions and recommendations for home care.

-Some steps of the process, such as dental X-rays and fluoride treatments, may not be needed at every appointment.
+Some steps in the process, such as dental X-rays and oral health instructions may not be needed at every appointment.

 How can you find the costs for a dental cleaning?